Wednesday 16th March 2022

 An effective risk management framework assists in flagging vendor risk and enables organisations to react to risk and compliance issues on time.
 Organisations need to be able to develop a standardised risk management framework by clearly defining consistent risk assessment procedures, establishing controls, defining forward-looking risk metrics, and implementing risk mitigation strategies.

-To find out how Orpheus Cyber can help with this, click here.
+Contact us to find out how Orpheus Cyber can help with this.

 Get our latest cyber intelligence insights straight into your inbox every week